Fiberglass: Fiberglass spray lay-up operation

 The fiberglass spray lay-up process is similar to the hand lay-up process but differs in the application of the fiber and resin to the mold.
 Spray-up is an open-molding composites fabrication process where resin and reinforcements are sprayed onto a mold.
 The resin and glass may be applied separately or simultaneously "chopped" in a combined stream from a chopper gun.
 Workers roll out the spray-up to compact the laminate.
 Wood, foam or other core material may then be added, and a secondary spray-up layer imbeds the core between the laminates.
 The part is then cured, cooled, and removed from the reusable mold.

 Pultrusion operation

 Pultrusion is a manufacturing method used to make strong, lightweight composite materials.
 In pultrusion, material is pulled through forming machinery using either a hand-over-hand method or a continuous-roller method (as opposed to extrusion, where the material is pushed through dies).

 In fiberglass pultrusion, fibers (the glass material) are pulled from spools through a device that coats them with a resin.
 They are then typically heat-treated and cut to length.
 Fiberglass produced this way can be made in a variety of shapes and cross-sections, such as W or S cross-sections.

-Warping

-One notable feature of fiberglass is that the resins used are subject to contraction during the curing process.
-For polyester this contraction is often 5–6%; for epoxy, about 2%.
-Because the fibers do not contract, this differential can create changes in the shape of the part during curing.
-Distortions can appear hours, days, or weeks after the resin has set.

-While this distortion can be minimised by symmetric use of the fibers in the design, a certain amount of internal stress is created; and if it becomes too great, cracks form.